Matthewalvarado25/osticket-prereqs/README.md

 <h3>Step:4 Enable IIS</h3>

-- Look up "control panel" on the search bar
+- Search for the "control panel" on the search bar
-- Open the control panel and select programs
+- Press the control panel and select programs
-- Click on "Turn Windows features on or off"
+- Press on "Turn Windows features on or off"
-- Browse to approve and expand "Internet Information Services(IIS)"
+- Scroll down to approve and expand "Internet Information Services(IIS)"
 - Approve and expand "World Wide Web Services"
 - Expand "Application Development Features"
 - Approve CGI then hit "Ok"